HarshCasper/Rotten-Scripts/Python/Image To Sepia Effect/README.md

 # Image to Sepia image
-The original image is converted into Sepia filtered image image.
+The original image is converted into Sepia filtered image.

 ### Results: